Subflow Overview

 When working with a runbook, the subflow node in the Node palette and the Subflow menu under the plus icon will always use the latest version.
 You cannot add an older major version to the runbook.
 As a result:

-• You can't go back to an earlier working version in case the new major version is corrupted and is not working as expected.
+You cannot go back to an earlier working version in case the new major version is corrupted and is not working as expected.

-• You can't add the same subflow node in an existing runbook that uses an older major version of a subflow.
+You cannot add the same subflow node in an existing runbook that uses an older major version of a subflow.

 The Subflow Editor behaves the same as the Runbook Editor.
 You can select a subflow in a Runbook definition to edit the subflow definition in context.